openforcefield/besmarts-smee-refit/README.md

 * t18 performs poorly for amide-adjacent torsions
 * t105 covers an O linker with an sp2 or sp3 terminus.
 While the sp3 profiles match the QM well, the sp2 profiles look too stiff

+More detail can be found in the [slides and recording here](https://openforcefield.atlassian.net/wiki/spaces/MEET/pages/3371794433/2025-01-29+FF+fitting+meeting).

 ## Objective

 Using smee as the force field fitting and evaluation backend and BeSmarts to generate potential clusters or splits ("split/merge") and torsion functional forms ("modify").
-Data would comprise optimization *and* torsiondrive data.

 Output product: a SMIRNOFF force field (MVP) that (nice-to-haves):
 * ideally reproduces the torsion drive profiles highlighted in the problem cases better
 * ideally with torsions having been split/modified/merged in some way
 * ideally is able to easily label which torsions have changed, and (if there's a clear inheritance) their parent parameter
+* ideally is fit to optimization *and* torsiondrive data

 MVP: for a smaller toy example, focusing on one particular torsion (e.g. t17 or t48a) might be easier.
+It may also be easier to focus on optimizations instead of torsiondrives, as the machinery in smee/descent needs no modification.

 ### Data